 After receiving funding from the National Geographic Society, Sarah recently investigated cross-cultural differences in problem-solving approach between Westerners and the semi-nomadic Himba of northern Namibia.
 This research has led her to question how formal education might suppress problem solving creativity in humans.

-Currently, Sarah is a post doctoral researcher at University of Texas at Austin in Dr. Cristine Legare's Evolution and Ontogeny of Culture and Cognition lab.
+Currently, Sarah is a post doctoral researcher at University of Texas at Austin under in Dr. Cristine Legare's EVO-Learn (Evolution, Variability, and Ontogeny of Learning) lab.

 Cognitive set occurs when a known or familiar solution blocks a better alternative.